Usman-T/nafs/DEV_NOTES.md

 Basically,
 We check at the same exact TIME DOWN TO THE SECONDS to check for missed tasks when in reality it is a spectrum from that day to the end of that day
 If any tasks within that SPECTRUM are not completed, we break the streak em else we dont...

+Brother last things:
+- Settings page finalize it (1 hour max)
+- Surah page, make the tafsir and reflectoin and saving work, thats all
+- Clicking ayah should take to specified ayah page
+- Polish the search thing (30 minutes max no more)
+- Bundle apk and push